Studio Chamanga / Centro Cultural Opción Más

 The cultural center aims to provide a safe place for at-risk youth to develop their skills and talents while strengthening Chamanga’s cultural identity by elaborating on the region’s rich tradition, as well as on contemporary expressions of performing arts.
 By building a new facility to house their programs,Opción Más will be able to serve the youth of Chamanga, currently disenfranchised and lacking leisure, support and cultural opportunities.
 Opción Más aims to expand the impact of their new facilities beyond their cultural programs by offering it as a civic resource where other organizations can carry out their activities and services.

-University of Tokyo; Universitat Internacional de Catalunya (UIC) School of Architecture; ATR; Pontificia Universidad Católica de Ecuador (PUCE), Opción Más
+Munich University of Applied Sciences; University of Tokyo; Universitat Internacional de Catalunya (UIC) School of Architecture; Attaraya (ATR); Pontificia Universidad Católica de Ecuador (PUCE), Opción Más